About Homa - How we came about, our philosophy and who we are

 A few years ago Spectrum decided to end their training programme, leaving a hole in the world of humanistic psychotherapy training after many years of invaluable service.
-In creating the Homa Training Programme it is our intention to honour Spectrum’s invaluable body of work.
+In creating the Homa Diploma in Counselling and Psychotherapy it is our intention to honour Spectrum’s invaluable body of work.
 We are passing on all that we have learned, with immense gratitude and respect for our training and those who passed on to us all their wisdom, skills and experience.

 Over the years, sharing our wishes, hopes and dreams became as common to us as brushing our teeth.
 It is out of this on-going practice that, sitting under a pergola in an ancient olive grove in Puglia, our vision to create and manifest a bold new psychotherapy training programme emerged.
 Drawing on our very distinct personalities and different walks of life, we have patiently and carefully shaped a common vision of who we are as a collective and how we want to actively bring change to the world of psychotherapy.